sideeffect-io/AsyncStateMachine/README.md

 - Side effects are `async` functions executed in the context of `Tasks`.
 - Task priority can be set in the Runtime: `.map(output: Output.close(speed:), to: close(speed:), priority: .high)`.
-- Collaborative task cancellation applies: when an AsyncStateMachineSequence is deinit, all the pending side effect tasks will be marked as cancelled.
+- Collaborative task cancellation applies: when an `AsyncStateMachine` is deinit, all the pending side effect tasks will be marked as cancelled.

 ### Async sequence

-- `AsyncStateMachineSequence` benefits from all the operators associated to `AsyncSequence` (`map`, `filter`, …).
+- `AsyncStateMachine` benefits from all the operators associated to `AsyncSequence` (`map`, `filter`, …).
 (See also [swift async algorithms](https://github.com/apple/swift-async-algorithms))
-- `AsyncStateMachineSequence` is compliant with a multiple producer / multiple consumer mode in a concurrent mode.
+- `AsyncStateMachine` is compliant with a multiple producer / multiple consumer mode in a concurrent mode.
 Although to output is not shared (meaning each consumer will receive the successive versions of the state), the transitions are guaranteed concurrent-safe.

 ## How to inject dependencies?